Transit

 THE BUS logo

-THE BUS public transportation for the County of Merced connecting cities with Commuter Express, Merced Shuttle and Intercity Express.
+THE BUS public transportation for the County of Merced.

 YARTS logo

-YARTS public transportation to Yosemite from Merced on Hwy 140 and Hwy 120 and Interstate 395 to Mammoth Lake.
+YARTS public transportation to Yosemite from Merced on Hwy 41, Hwy 140, and Hwy 120.
+Also offers service from Interstate 395 to Mammoth Lake.

 Amtrak logo